Gjermund Åsen: Lillestrøm

-On 22 January 2019, Åsen returned to Rosenborg on a four-year contract.
-Falling out of favor, he was loaned out to Lillestrøm for the 2021 season with an option to buy.
-After the season, in which Åsen would record the most assists in the league with 12, Lillestrøm triggered the option to buy and announced on 30 November 2021 that they had signed Åsen on a permanent deal through the 2023 season.
+Falling out of favor at Rosenborg, Åsen was loaned out to Lillestrøm ahead of the 2021 season with an option to buy.
+After the season, in which Åsen would record the most assists in the league with 12, Lillestrøm triggered the option to buy and on 30 November 2021 announced that they had signed Åsen on a permanent deal through the 2023 season.
+Three months later, in February 2022, ahead of the season, Åsen was selected as the club's captain.
+In July, Åsen played both games against SJK in the second qualifying round of the UEFA Conference League.